DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 <br>

-Clicking this link will take you to the Github release page.
+Clicking this link will take you to the GitHub release page.
 After the release notes, under "Assets", click on the **UEVREasyInjector.exe** to download it.

 Take the latest version.
 This screenshot might be outdated.